Father’s Rights in A Divorce

-Divorce is stressful and the process can be frustrating.
-We know you may be scared about what it all means as well as the impact it may have on you, your children, and your relationship with them.
-As a good and loving father, you have a boatload of rights when it comes to the legal process in New Jersey.
+Divorce is stressful, and the process can be frustrating.
+We know you may be scared about what it all means and the impact it may have on you, your children, and your relationship with them.
+But you should know, as a good and loving father, you have many rights when it comes to the legal process in New Jersey.

-The New Jersey legislators are continually updating laws, and any experienced lawyer (especially one focused on Father’s Rights) has a firm grasp on the most current legislation—and can read all the boring laws for you!
+The New Jersey legislators are continually updating laws, and any experienced lawyer (especially one focused on fathers’ rights) has a firm grasp on the most current legislation.
+At Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, we can help you understand the laws and how they will affect your case.

-In the not-too-recent past, the stereotypical family dynamic was for the mothers to be a stay-at-home housewife and parent while the father worked outside of the home to support the family financially.
-As a result, fathers were not around as much for the day to day child-rearing responsibilities.
-This meant that the courts would typically lean towards granting the mother primary custody in the event of a custody dispute.
+In the not terribly distant past, the stereotypical family dynamic was for mothers to be stay-at-home housewives who handled most of the parenting, while fathers worked outside of the home to support the family financially.
+As a result, fathers were not around as much for the day-to-day child-rearing responsibilities.
+This meant that the courts would typically lean toward granting the mother primary custody in the event of a custody dispute.
+Men had fewer rights when it came to custody decisions and other issues in divorce.

-Well. times have changed!
-These days, with either both parents working or fathers taking a more active role in their children’s daily lives, the courts have also evolved to recognize this when there is a custody or visitation dispute.
+Fortunately, times have changed!
+These days, with both parents working and fathers taking a more active role in their kids’ daily lives, the courts have also evolved to recognize the importance of a father’s presence in children’s lives.
+This recognition means that in custody disputes and other matters concerning children, mothers are not automatically favored as they were in the past.
+Men have the same rights as women under the law.

-In New Jersey, the standards for that decision are based on the “best interests of the child,” and the child custody decisions must be “gender-neutral.”
-That means that both parents (regardless of sex) have to be given equal consideration, and the only concern of the Judge is what is actually best for your children.
+In New Jersey, the standards for that decision are based on the “best interests of the child,” and the child custody decisions must be gender-neutral.
+That means that both parents (regardless of sex) have to be given equal consideration, and the only concern of the judge is what is actually best for your children.
+If you’re navigating child custody issues and need legal guidance, consulting with an experienced child support lawyer can provide valuable assistance in ensuring the best outcome for your family.

-There are several factors a judge must consider when deciding what’s in the best interest of the children.
+Under New Jersey Statute 9:2-4(c) there are several factors judges must consider when deciding what’s in the best interests of the children.
+They include:

 - The parents’ ability to agree, communicate and cooperate in matters relating to the child